jontsai/immaculater/README.md

 ## Python 3 Support

 Yes, we support both 2.7 and 3.6.5 using the `six` library, and 3 is the default in production.
+If 2.7 breaks, it will likely stay broken.

+We intend to upgrade to Django 2.0 at some point which requires Python 3.

 ## One-time Installation